Relintai/broken_seals/README.md

 On the technical side almost everything has been set up the way I think will work in long term. \
 Improvements will be needed obviously, but I don't expect core reworks anymore for the forseable future.\
-Except for a possible spell and aura merge.
-As at this stage this is easily doable, and it would save considerable amounts of development time, as you don't need to set up and manage 2 resources if a spell needs auras.
 [Here's a list of some of the more prominent features](#features).

 Currently I'm working to finish / make the content creation tools usable without any issues.